 Figure 5.Plan set for proposed pump station layout.
 Bioswale feature will be at inlet to pump station pipes.
+In the bottom figure, Corralitos Creek is to the left of the page.

 Figure 6.
 Typical plan (top) and section (bottom) view of one of the proposed through-levee drainage culverts (SD 0)